PalakB09/HLD/Backend/databases.md

 ### How It Works

-- Creates optimized lookup structure
+- Creates optimised lookup structure

 ---